DilanLi/Random-Password-Generator/README.md

 - Everytime the user confirms a criteria, a corresponding string will be added to the possileAnswers variable.
 For example, if user confirms lowercase letters, then possibleAnswers += "abcdefghijklmnopqrstuvwxyz"
 - If the user chooses a password length that is less than 8 or greater than 128 characters, the application will prompt again to ask the user to choose a length that is in between 8 - 128 characters
 - If the user denies all criteria, the generatePassword() function will run again to ensure the user selects at least one criteria
-- When all prompt questions answered, possibleAnswers should hold all possible criteria the user has selected as one long string
+- When all prompt questions are answered, possibleAnswers should hold all possible criteria the user has selected as one long string
 - A new empty variable (newPassword) is created to hold value of the password that will be generated
 - A for loop is created to gather specific characters from the possibleAnswers string.
 The loop will run the times of passwordLength, picking a random index i from 0 - passwordLength, and adding the value of possibleAnswers[i] to the newPassword variable until the loop stops
 - The newly generated password is returned by the generatePassword() function and pushed to the text area above the red "generate password" buttion, where the user can copy and use